 - People building their own website

 Squarespace is the perfect tool for people on the go who are concerned with the aesthetics of their website.
 It's a very functional CMS with a fantastic drag and drop editor and easy editing, but it's definitely made to create 'pretty' sites.
 The templates are ultra-modern, and even the basic ones are pretty flexible when it comes to style editing.

 Like most CMS, you can add content and mould the site to fit your needs.
 The backend is user-friendly and well-categorised, allowing for super-easy editing, making it a favourite of many.

 There are countless content management systems on the market which generally fit into one of two categories.

 Software as a Service (SaaS) content management systems like HubSpot CMS, Wix and Squarespace, make it relatively easy to build your own website.
 They host your site and provide maintenance, free themes, security updates and basic functionality.
 Other SaaS platforms include BigCommerce and Shopify, among others.

 With SaaS CMS, there are two key questions to ask your provider:

-You have limited permissions to modify the code.
-So make sure the CMS either has all the functionality you need, or some kind of plugin/extensions library so you can add extra functionality.
-CMS like HubSpot and BigCommerce have thought of this now and offer more advanced developer options.
+You have limited permissions to modify SaaS CMS code, so check you have all the functionality you need, or a plugin/extensions library for extra functionality.
+HubSpot and BigCommerce have thought of this now and offer more advanced options for users.